 - Hand sanitizer and disinfectant wipes will be available in all buildings and classrooms.

-- For additional details, please refer to the NCSD Prevention and Response Plan.
+- For additional details, please refer to the NCSD Prevention and Response Plan listed below.
 This is a living document that will be updated based on the latest recommendations from the CDC, the Michigan Department of Health and Human Services, the Oakland County Health Division and the District Nurse.

 References and Resources